 George Massoud AA Dipl ARB RIBA is a Director at Material Cultures.
-He is an architect, educator, activist and cultural worker.
+He is an architect, educator and cultural worker.
 In practice, George has extensive experience working on a range of arts projects, complex refurbishments and commercial developments.
 He is a founding director of Studio Abroad, which he established with Summer Islam in 2014.
 George is Unit Master at the Architectural Association, exploring how alternative social ecologies are shaped through material and spatial politics.
 He is also producer and founding member of POA, a feminist, queer community platform for reimagining value systems through mutual interdependence.

 The Bartlett School of Architecture, UCL